TechnoLukas/Godot4-mediapipe/README.md

 # godot4-mediapipe

-web demo on itch https://luklev.itch.io/godot4-mediapipe, allow it to use webcam so it can detect the pos :)
+web demo on itch https://luklev.itch.io/godot4-mediapipe, (after clicking "run game", the content is loading 20-30 sec)

+allow it to use webcam so it can detect the pos :)

 Godot4 web vtuber concept using pose and face recognition with mediapipe